-Things for you to consider if you are future student with a disability, medical or mental health issue:
+Things for you to consider if you are a future student living with a mental health condition, ongoing medical condition or disability (this may include physical, neurological, intellectual, sensory, acquired brain injury, or specific learning difficulty).

-- Discuss your support requirements with a Disability Advisor from Equity & Diversity before you apply.
+Discuss your support requirements with an AccessAbility Advisor from the AccessAbility Hub before you apply.

 Visit our Future Students website for information on studying at La Trobe.